PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 </html>
 ```

+Tyrian currently uses `snabbdom` for adding and removing elements in a web page.
+To do this we will need to add a dependency to `snabbdom` by running
+`yarn add snabbdom`.

 You'll notice we're using the direct JS output from our build here, which may
 feel odd.
 What will happen when we run ParcelJS through Yarn is that the HTML
 will be copied to a build directory along with the JS, CSS and any dependant